Susan Argo is not mildly competitive, somewhat competitive or even quite competitive. “Insanely competitive” is how she

 Susan would have graduated from St. Ambrose with a 4.0 if it hadn’t been for that B in ceramics.
 She says it wasn’t for lack of trying.
 She probably worked harder in ceramics than any other class.
 “I am not an artistic person.”

-Her office is decorated with dozens of photos of her daughter, seven-year-old Ryon.
+Her office is decorated with dozens of photos of her daughter, Ryon.
 If you were to ask her for the 30-second Susan Argo elevator speech, she would say this:

 “I get results.
 I’m responsive to the clients' needs, and I’m results-driven.
 I mainly represent banks, where it’s not so much about, ‘OK, I’m going to sue this person.’
 It’s more about analyzing the borrower, determining what’s going on with that business and finding a way to turn the situation into maximum recovery for the client.

 “The idea is to get the best with what we have to work with.
 My clients tell me I do that.
 One in particular says it’s quite basic.
 I return his phone calls, I give thoughtful responses and I’m there when he needs me.
 We’ve butted heads a few times, but he knows I’ll tell him the truth as I see it.
 He knows I won’t sugarcoat it."

-Susan practices in the Litigation Group and the Firm’s Special Assets Resolution Group with a focus in the areas of bankruptcy, loan workouts, and creditors' rights.
+Susan practices in the Litigation Group and the Firm’s Special Assets Resolution Group with a focus in the areas of commercial bankruptcy, loan workouts, and creditors' rights.
 Susan successfully argued The Park National Bank v.
 Cattani decision in the 12th District of Ohio confirming a receiver’s right to sell property free and clear of liens.
 The Cattani decision was the catalyst for her efforts as Past Chair of the Ohio Bar Association’s Receivership Subcommittee responsible for drafting House Bill 9 that amends Ohio’s receiver laws.
 Prior to joining Graydon, Susan served as Assistant Vice President and Counsel for a large regional bank's Legal Department.
 She earned her law degree, with honors, from Drake University Law School in 1996, and received her B.A., summa cum laude, in Economics and Spanish from St. Ambrose University in 1993.